 Remember it is equally important that all the above information is recorded as this provides and audit trail if anything every goes wrong.

-For any further advice or help with Legionella risk assessments, Legionella awareness training, water tank cleaning and disinfecting, contact Trade Supplier Plus partner Solway Water Management.
+For any further advice or help with Legionella risk assessments, Legionella awareness training, water tank cleaning and disinfecting, please see the Trade Supplier Directory page.

 For further reading on Legionella refer to the HSE website